taskcluster/taskcluster-docs/services/taskcluster-github/index.md

       github:
         # This must be set in order access GitHub info from inside your environment
         env: true
-        # Events that will trigger this job to run
+        # Events that will trigger this task
         events:
           - pull_request.opened
           - pull_request.synchronize